StarRocks/starrocks/docs/en/loading/Flink-connector-starrocks.md

 **Required**: Yes<br/>
 **Default value**: NONE<br/>
 **Description**: The username of the account that you want to use to load data into StarRocks.
-The account needs [SELECT and INSERT privileges](../sql-reference/sql-statements/account-management/GRANT.md).
+The account needs [SELECT and INSERT privileges](../sql-reference/sql-statements/account-management/GRANT.md) on the target StarRocks table.

 ### password